ionob/stimeserp-docs/Doc/en/accounts/basic/Chart of Accounts.md

         <li><strong>Step 2:</strong> Fill in the following fields:
         <ol>Name: Enter a name for the account, like "Project A Salaries" or "Client Payments.""</ol>
         <ol>Parent: Choose a parent group if this account belongs under a larger category.</ol>
-        <ol>Note: The Level is automatically set by the system, so you don’t need to worry about setting it manually.<ol>
+        <ol>Note: The Level is automatically set by the system, so you don’t need to worry about setting it manually.</ol>
         <ol>Code: Assign a unique code to the account.</ol>
         <ol>Short Name: Add a short name for convenience, like "Sal" for "Salaries."</ol>
         <ol>Cost Category: Select a cost category if needed, such as "Labor Costs" or "Project Expenses."</ol>